 At a trendy tea house in Taiwan, customers often come to purchase oolong-flavored macarons as a take-home gift for the family or as a thoughtful birthday present for friends.
 It’s an affordable, pretty and delicious dessert that you can give, which is sure to be appreciated.

 Macaron lovers also point out that what’s even more special about these light desserts is they keep for a long time.
 They can enjoy just one for a day.
 Therefore, when a set of macarons is given is a gift, it’s like the sweet celebration lasts for much longer.
 Buy one at an asian grocery store and gift a macaron to your loved ones.

 4. Macarons go really well with favorite beverages.

-In a feature by an Asian lifestyle channel, a poll revealed that among the favorite beverages in Asia are cold cafe Americano, black coffee, and green tea.
+In a feature by an Asian lifestyle channel, a poll revealed that among the favorite beverages in Asia are cold cafe Americano, Orangina drinks, black coffee, and green tea.
 These drinks are not sweet, which is why macarons go incredibly well with them.

 Macarons can balance the bitterness of coffee.
 Meanwhile, for green tea, pairing it with something airy and sweet creates a more enjoyable tea-drinking experience.
 This is actually the reason why in Japan, the practice of “nodate” or outdoor tea drinking requires sweet treats such as candies, mochi, and macarons.